LDCVia/ldcvia-apidocs/source/index.md

 })
 ```

-> The above returns a JSON object which indicates whether the operation was successful.
+> The above moves all documents in the ResponseToResponse collection into the Response To Response collection and then returns a JSON object which indicates whether the operation was successful.

 ```json
 {